score-json/nlohmann_json/TSF/trustable/assertions/TA-BEHAVIOURS_CONTEXT.md

-Although it is practically impossible to specify all of the necessary behaviours and required properties for complex software, we must clearly specify the most important of these (e.g. where harm could result if given criteria are not met), and verify that these are correctly provided by nlohmann/json.
+Although it is practically impossible to specify all of the necessary behaviours and required properties for complex software, we must clearly specify the most important of these (e.g. where harm could result if given criteria are not met), and verify that these are correctly provided by the nlohmann/json library.

 **Guidance**